scipy/scipy/doc/source/tutorial/fftpack.rst

 References
 ----------

 ..
-[CT] Cooley, James W., and John W. Tukey, 1965, "An algorithm for the
+[CT65] Cooley, James W., and John W. Tukey, 1965, "An algorithm for the
         machine calculation of complex Fourier series," *Math.
 Comput.*
         19: 297-301.